 Transactions should be secure

 Visitors to your website assume that the information they provide will be safe in your hands.
 But their computers aren’t directly connected to yours, so that data actually passes through a number of computers (aka: servers) before it gets to where it needs to go.

-So, there it is.
-Whether you run a blog, a store, or a non-profit, your site needs a solid security profile.
-Get started with an SSL certificate.
+Well, there it is.
+Whether you run a blog, a store, or a non-profit, your site requires a solid security profile.

 At East Valley Web, all SSL certificates include: